peteroupc/CBOR/docs/PeterO.Numbers.EInteger.md

 <b>Returns:</b>

-A BigInteger object with the same value as the 64-bit number.
+A EInteger object with the same value as the 64-bit number.

 ### Xor

-    public static PeterO.BigInteger Xor(
+    public static PeterO.Numbers.EInteger Xor(
-        PeterO.BigInteger a,
+        PeterO.Numbers.EInteger a,
-        PeterO.BigInteger b);
+        PeterO.Numbers.EInteger b);

 Finds the exclusive "or" of two BigInteger objects.